- Municipal Court

 You May Contest the Ticket & Plead Not Guilty to the Charge Filed Against You

 If you plead not guilty, you will be set for a pre-trial hearing with the Prosecutor to discuss the charge(s) filed against you.
 Your pre-trial will not be held the same day.
 Your case(s) will then be reset for a new pre-trial date.
-If a At your trial, a Judge or a jury will determine your guilt or innocence.
+If an agreement is not reached with the Prosecutor after the pre-trial hearing has been attended, you are able to request a trial by Judge or a trial by jury.
+At your trial, a Judge or a jury will determine your guilt or innocence.

 You May Agree with the Ticket & Enter a Plea of Guilty or No Contest